kevinbloomquist/flexbox/README.md

 - Use the chrome console
 - Use the CSS box model to create simple layouts

+## Living Box Model - Round 1

+Before we start in on Flexbox, let's recap the CSS box model.
+It's main properties are:

+- Display
+- Float
+- Clear
+- Position
+- Margin
+- Padding*
+- Border*

+To make sure we still remember these, we're going to act them out.
+Half of the class will get a pad of post-its to write CSS properties on, and the other half has to act them out.
+> * These might be hard to act out.
+Let's stick with the first 5 properties.
+If you have post-its, take two of them and write one CSS property/value on each.
+Hand each of your two post-its to a different person.

 ## Why Flexbox?
-So by now pretty much everyone is familiar with the CSS box model.
+So by now (hopefully) everyone is familiar with the CSS box model.
 But perhaps while constructing your last page layout, you noticed some of the flaws in the available tools - clearing and floating alone is enough of a headache to modern developers that many people working in the field have trouble describing how it works.

 That's one reason why the Flexbox Model was created - its a more logical layout model that was added to the CSS3 spec in order to streamline page structuring, using CSS properties that match more common layout needs.